ricki0313/Pattern_Recognition_final_project_2025/README.md

 To reproduce the features:
 1. Download the Online Retail II dataset from the UCI Machine Learning Repository: https://archive.ics.uci.edu/dataset/502/online+retail+ii
-2. Place the raw CSV file under `data/raw/`.
+2. Place the raw XLSX file under `data/raw/`.
 3. Run the data cleaning and aggregation notebooks in order.